mcoirad/mcoirad.github.io/_posts/2024-02-24-creating-framework-multiplayer-novel copy.markdown

 I wanted to create a system for multiplayer storytelling.
 Something like a novel, that can be shared with multiple people.
 So I started work on a framework for my own interactive novel efforts.
 The basic goal was to replicate the gameplay of Ace Attorney, as if it were a multiplayer game.

 This precluded the creation of my own scripting language, which has borrowed heavily from Renpy.
 So far I have used Unity as the view layer, but have also been looking at Godot as an alternative.

-I am now at work polishing its features, and scraping the time to together to produce art mockups for the game I would like to build.
+At this point [I'm about 50-60% in on what I'd like to implement in my base feature set for the framework](https://docs.google.com/document/d/1zSwSUPcDkkznFxj8uB94N8eU8m4bri6jeO3hq-L-hWw/edit?usp=sharing).
+I'm kind of caught between two goals -- developing the framework as to use as the basis for my own game, and developing the framework as something that could be shared and published.
+To the first end I've been working on getting out some art mockups of what I'd want the game to look like.
+And to the second I'm working on cleaning up the code and creating better documentation.
+But I probably don't have the time to do both so I need to determine my goals so I know what to focus on.

 ![Game Demo Screenshot](/assets/images/preview.png)